grimy86/MASM-Assembly/Info/Call_stack.md

 ## A stack frame
 A stack frame is an individual block of data on the call stack that is created when a function is called.
+Stack frames are not pushed or popped, they are not a "real" thing.
+The stack frame is simply some specific range of memory that we can put into context with a specific function.
 It holds all the necessary information for a specific function call, including:
 - The address of the instruction beyond the function call (called the return address).
-This is how the CPU remembers where to return to after   the called function exits.
+This is how the program remembers where to return to after the called function exits.
 - All function arguments
 - Memory for any local variables
-- Saved copies of any registers modified by the function that need to be restored when the function returns (EBP)
+- Saved copies of any registers modified by the function that need to be restored when the function returns (E.g. EBP)

 ## The call stack in action